 Get your child engaged in the game

-It’s no secret that a lot of children -- especially the younger ones -- won’t be that interested in watching the Super Bowl (even if Tom Brady and Eli Manning are going head-to-head).
+It’s no secret that a lot of children — especially the younger ones — won’t be that interested in watching the Super Bowl.
 But there’s nothing like a fun game with some exciting prizes to change a child’s perspective, right?
 Before the Super Bowl starts, ask your child to make some guesses about what will happen in the game.

-Come up with a list of questions, such as: Who will sing the national anthem -- a girl or a boy?
+Come up with a list of questions, such as: Who will sing the national anthem — a girl or a boy?
 Which team will win the coin toss?
 Which team will score first?
-When the Super Bowl is over, tally it up.
+Depending on the ages of the kids, you can make the questions easy or harder.
+When the Super Bowl is over, tally up the answers for each child.
 Every correct answer equals one point and a certain amount of points equals a prize.
 Or every correct answer equals a prize.
-It’s your call -- you’re the referee.
+It’s your call — you’re the referee.

-Setting up an arts and crafts area is the perfect way to keep your child occupied.
+Setting up an arts and crafts area is the perfect way to keep your child occupied during the Super Bowl.
 Spark his creativity with football-inspired crafts that can be made with things you might already have around the house.
 Some ideas include: making pompoms out of tissue, football players out of construction paper and team pennants out of felt.
 There are also free printable coloring pages that can be easily found online.